 There are some really stunning spots with spectacular views both for sunset and sunrise.
 Some have super easy access (less than half a mile flat hike) and some either require a 4×4 vehicle to get to.
 There’s a perfect fit for everyone, whether you are a hardcore adventurer or consider more yourself adventure adjacent.

-Canyonlands National Park is such a great spot for your Moab elopement.
+Canyonlands National Park is such a great spot if you want to elope in Moab.
 I love the La Salle mountains on the horizon and the way the canyons below snake through the cracked earth like the deserts veins.
 Canyonlands is epic and sprawling and huge and I love it.
 It’s on the west side of Moab and, fun fact, much bigger than Arches National Park but also gets way less visitation per year, which means, and this is key!-less crowds (yay!).

 Island in the Sky

 The first thing you need to know about eloping on BLM land is that your photographer *must* have a permit.
 If your photographer says anything differently, they are wrong.
-The permitting process is extensive and thorough- I myself am in the middle of it and won’t be able to legally shoot elopements until that process is complete.
+The permitting process is extensive and thorough- and I am one of those photographers who has such a permit.
+It opens up so many awesome doors to off the beaten path locations near and around Moab.
+If you are wanting a more rugged adventure or little to no crowds, then a location on BLM land might be a perfect fit.

 La Sal Mountains Viewpoint